KainTheDev/multi-purpose/README.md

 ## Description

 Multi-purpose - a package used for variety purpose.
 For more information, please read in the docs below.
 This package was made by Kain.
-It main purpose was used for Cloud Discord bot.
+It's main purpose was used for Discord bots.
-More information about Cloud Discord bot:

 ## Installation